AndrewJBateman/node-cron-postgresql/README.md

 # :zap: Node CRON PostgreSQL

-* Node.js + Express used with the [node-cron module](https://www.npmjs.com/package/node-cron) to fetch API data and interract with a Supabase (PostgreSQL) database
+* Node.js + Express used with the [node-cron module](https://www.npmjs.com/package/node-cron) to fetch RSS feed data in XML format and interract with a web-based PostgreSQL database
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/node-cron-postgresql?style=plastic)